 As tween girls begin to lose interest in pretend play and the other games that occupied their earlier years, many of them begin to spend more time on the computer, and it isn’t unusual for them to fall into the grip of a computer addiction.
 As a first step, you'll want to sign an agreement for responsible cell phone usage when you first give your child a phone.
 Be sure you're sitting down with your child daily to review the texts and other phone usage and talk about the choices your child is making.
 Then, be sure to limit screen usage for anything besides homework to the hours after homework is completed.

 The lure of social media sites can be strong, especially if other kids are on them.
-Facebook has a rule that users must be 13 so getting a Facebook account when you're under 13 requires lying, which is enough reason for parents to nix it.
+Facebook and Instagram have a rule that users must be 13 so getting social media accounts when you're under 13 requires lying, which is enough reason for parents to nix it.
 (This is one of the few times the culture will support you in your parenting, so take advantage of it.)
 It's a good idea to familiarize yourself with the tech culture of your child and her friends; you can start here for some suggested parent-friendly websites on raising web-savvy kids: Internet Smarts: Keeping Your Kids Safe Online.

 You should also know that computer game manufacturers spare no expense and use very sophisticated testing to insure that their games are physically addictive, which means that your child's body is bathed in adrenalin and other neurotransmitters as soon as she even thinks about playing her games.
 Computer games actually change our brain chemistry while we're playing them, and we don't know how long the effects last afterwards.
 We don't expose our children to other addictions and leave them to fend for themselves.
 Kids need our help to manage this addiction, too.